can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 And that's not all, because there is another possible user input which is passwords.
 Why is it unique?
 You probably will not want to enter it clear text.
-Unfortunately I didn't find a proper way of doing this magic inside of lisp and in the end a solution was to use `stty` to manipulate input visibility and `run-program` and internal bash `read` function to get user input:
+Unfortunately, I didn't find a proper way of doing this magic inside of lisp and in the end a solution was to use `stty` to manipulate input visibility and `run-program` and internal bash `read` function to get user input: